Should you wish to receive your creations by December 23rd, we recommend that you place your order before December 10th.

 In 2020, Kering’s Sustainability Department also conducted a study aimed at identifying and assessing human rights risks linked to the supply of certain raw materials.
 This analysis was carried out in the countries in which the Group’s suppliers are located.
 The findings from these various studies enabled the Group to identify a number of key points and subjects, and the resulting recommendations were shared with members of the Executive Committee.

 In January 2021, Kering’s Compliance Department conducted a new and more in-depth assessment of the risks of severe impacts to human rights and fundamental freedoms, severe harm to the health and safety of individuals, and serious environmental damage, resulting from the operations of the Kering Group as well as of its suppliers or subcontractors.
-The risks pertaining to child labor and forced labor (including, but not limited to debt bondage, migrant labor, human trafficking, and illegal, clandestine or undeclared employment), as well as decent working conditions (including but not limited to wages, working hours, and dignity at work) were expressly evaluated as part of this exercise.
-An update of the 2021 human rights risk assessment covering a much larger scope than the exercise conducted in 2021, was started in 2023 and will be completed in the first half of 2024.
+The risks pertaining to child labor and forced labor, as well as decent working conditions (including but not limited to wages, working hours, and dignity at work) were expressly evaluated as part of this exercise.
+An update of the 2021 human rights risk assessment, covering the activities of Kering, as well as those of all of its Houses, was completed in 2024.
+For further details regarding the methodology and results of this exercise, please refer to the Duty of Care Plan included in Kering’s Universal Registration Document.

 These assessments restate Kering’s commitment to ensure that the human rights risks associated with its operations worldwide be properly assessed and mitigated.